pBouillon/locutionis/README.md

 Les contributions sont les bienvenues !
 N'hésitez pas à proposer des améliorations, corriger des erreurs, ou suggérer de nouvelles figures de style !

+### Setting up PocketBase for Local Development

+PocketBase is easy to work with, but a few steps are necessary to get started locally:

+1.  **Download PocketBase:** Get the latest version directly from the [GitHub releases](https://github.com/pocketbase/pocketbase/releases).
+Download the executable suitable for your operating system.
+2.  **Create Environment File:** Create a new file named `.env.local` in the root directory of this project.
+Copy the content from the `.env.example` file into your new `.env.local` file.
+3.  **Update PocketBase URL:** Open your `.env.local` file and replace the `POCKETBASE_URL` (or similar variable) with `http://localhost:8090` instead of the default value.

+*(Make sure PocketBase is running locally before starting the main application.)*

 Voici un GIF de l'installation du projet pour bien démarrer:

 ![setup](https://github.com/user-attachments/assets/d004d379-859e-4601-985f-e2f42347b38b)